 Yes and No.

 Think of fungible tokens as being exchangeable for one another.
 Bitcoin is fungible because you can exchange 1 Bitcoin for 1 Bitcoin.
 Every Bitcoin is the same.
-NFTs are non-fungible because every NFT is unique, valued differently, and can serve a variety of different purposes.
+NFTs are non-fungible because every NFT is unique, valued differently, and can serve various purposes.

-It’s similar to the fact that Ethereum’s ERC20 token standard defines how fungible tokens like UNI, AAVE, and YFI operate while the ERC721 token standard defines how non-fungible tokens, like every NFT, operate.
+It’s similar to the fact that Ethereum’s ERC20 token standard defines how fungible tokens like UNI, AAVE, and YFI operate.
+In contrast, the ERC721 token standard defines how non-fungible tokens, like every NFT, operate.

 What is the point of a token standard?

-Solana is the world’s fastest smart contract-enabled blockchain and it is attracting hordes of developers and entrepreneurs.
+Solana is the world’s fastest smart contract-enabled blockchain, attracting hordes of developers and entrepreneurs.
 For smart contract networks to operate effectively, token standards are necessary implementations as they help govern the capabilities and limits of the decentralized applications built on them.
 Token standards also enable decentralized applications to generate incentives within their network of users.

 Synthetic tokens are slowly but surely finding their place in decentralized financial markets.

-Through the use of ERC20 tokens and the oracle protocols on Ethereum, Synthetix and UMA (Universal Market Access) have the capability to mint a token to reflect the values of objects located outside of the Ethereum network.
-Oracles are third-party data feeds that connect smart contracts with data located outside of their network.
+Using ERC20 tokens and the oracle protocols on Ethereum, Synthetix, and UMA (Universal Market Access) can mint a token to reflect the values of objects located outside the Ethereum network.
+Oracles are third-party data feeds that connect smart contracts with data outside their network.

 How to use SPL tokens

 To avoid that hassle, you can set up Solana’s most powerful non-custodial wallet, Solflare.
-If you haven’t created a Solflare wallet yet, check out this link.
 Click here to learn more about Solflare’s swap feature and here for its staking features.

-Once you have generated your Solflare wallet, all you have to do is fund it by sending SPL tokens from an exchange to it.
+Once you have generated your Solflare wallet, you must fund it by sending SPL tokens from the exchange.
 You then have access to the wonderful worlds of DeFi, NFTs, and DAOs.

 DAOs & Tokens

 DAOs (decentralized autonomous organizations) come in many shapes and sizes.
-The main function of a DAO is to allow members to participate in the governance of an organization, community, protocol, or product.
-The majority of DAOs require a token (ERC, SPL, ASA – Algorand’s Standard Asset, etc) to be held in your wallet in order for you to be eligible to vote or create proposals.
+The primary function of a DAO is to allow members to participate in the governance of an organization, community, protocol, or product.
+The majority of DAOs require a token (ERC, SPL, ASA – Algorand’s Standard Asset, etc.) to be held in your wallet for you to be eligible to vote or create proposals.
 For example, holders of the UNI token on Ethereum get to vote on how the treasury is governed.
 Uniswap’s treasury is over $10 billion.

 Squads and Goki Protocol are building the necessary infrastructure for DAOs to succeed on Solana.
-With Squads’ Voting and Treasury features being implemented alongside Goki’s multi-sig wallet, DAOs will be able to form and enact proposals quickly and efficiently.
+With Squads’ Voting and Treasury features implemented alongside Goki’s multi-sig wallet, DAOs can form and enact proposals quickly and efficiently.

 SPL token standards are the backbone of Solana’s burgeoning DeFi, NFT, and DAO ecosystems.
 They help maintain decentralized controls over protocols, enable novel products like synthetics, and create new forms of governance.

-Once you wrap your head around the idea that, when designed and managed effectively, any token can be a force for good, you’ll see the value that token standards have and the massive benefits to society they entail.
+Once you wrap your head around the idea that, when designed and managed effectively, any token can be a force for good, you’ll see the value of token standards and their massive benefits to society.